tuckerweibell/recipe/docs/src/pages/guides/contributing.md

 To generate a new component, run `yarn create-component` inside `packages/recipe` or use the workspace command via `yarn workspace @ezcater/recipe create-component`.
 You'll see a CLI that guides you through the process.
 Alternatively, you can simply run `yarn create-component EzExample`, where EzExample is the name of your new component.

 If your component needs a preview image for the doc site, you will also need to run `yarn create-preview ../recipe/src/components/EzExample/EzExample.preview.md` from `packages/snapshot`.
-A test visual snapshot will also be created the first time you run your newly generated test.

 New component requirements: